KazaiMazai/SwiftletModel/README.md

     try save(\.$viewedBy, to: &context)
 }
 ```
+The method is throwing to have some room for validations in case of need.

 ### Delete from context

 The delete method defines the delete strategy for the entity
 - Current instance should be removed from the context
 - We may want to `delete(...)` related entities recursively to implement a cascade deletion.
 - We can nullify relations with a `detach(...)` method

-The method is also throwing to be able to perform some additional checks before deletion
-and throw an error if something has gone wrong.

 ```swift
 func delete(from context: inout Context) throws {